 There will be no individual extensions granted for homework or labs, it would not be fair to the rest of the class, and those other students who have received a penalty.
 If you have a reason for turning in a homework late, or are missing a homework, this is not a problem as we will drop the lowest homework grade at the end of the semester.

 If you complete your homework on time, study for the quizzes, and do well on the project, you will have no problem doing well in this course.
 Please stay on top of the work for the rest of the semester.
 We recommend reading the textbook before lab, coming to lab sessions on Tuesday or Wednesday nights from 6-8pm., and going to all lectures.
 This will give you a good amount of time spent with the material, and will give you a chance to ask questions and work with your fellow students.
-Perhaps you can pick a day (Tuesday would be a good one) and spend that day on this course.
+Perhaps you can pick a day and spend that day on this course.
 We know that schedules get busy, but we ask that you give this class the same amount of attention that you would any other class, or any other obligation be it social, educational, etc.